 Let’s dig a little deeper…

-2. Size, Weight, and Ergonomics – it matters
+2. Size, Weight, and Ergonomics – it matters when buying for beginners

 Why are size and weight so important?
 Ergonomics.
 Ego-say-what?